 About

 It’s not a replacement for the course material.
-It’s more like a companion — something to open alongside it when a concept isn’t clicking.
+It’s a companion — open it alongside the lectures when you want another angle on a concept.

 The Course